 The founders of RESPECT believed in the power of theatre to help educate and change lives.
 They “respected” theatre not just as an art but as a tool to help build empathy, demonstrate skills, allow students to communicate and share as they “try on” and explore different ideas and ways to interact with those who are different or who may be harmful to them.
 Theatre captivates attention and is an efficient way to “Stage Conversations” so that students and teachers can safely learn from each other – it allows RESPECT to adapt and individualize to meet the needs of a variety of communities.

 Now, RESPECT is adapting to a new world with even more challenges.
 We are proud to have created new scripts to meet evolving needs and we have adapted existing ones to be offered remotely in an engaging format.
 We continue to offer prevention programs covering topics of bullying, dating violence, child abuse, internet safety, and negative peer pressure with options related to suicide, depression, drugs, alcohol, body image and self-harm.
-Our newest programs address safety and emotional needs related to COVID-19 and identity-based bullying as related to racial inequalities and racism.
-While still interactive, programs are available virtually to continue our work safely during the pandemic and also be available for groups outside of our geographic area.
+Our newest programs address safety and emotional needs related to adjusting to a post-pandemic world and identity-based bullying as related to racial inequalities and racism.
+Programs are available both in person and virtually in order to be more accessible than ever beofre for groups outside of our geographic area.